RFA Wave Baron

 13 November 1951 berthed at Malta with a cargo of FFO for the tank farm from Curacao

-14 November 1951 instead of discharging her FFO put to sea and RAS'ed HMS Illustrious 100 miles North West of Malta.
+14 November 1951 instead of discharging her FFO put to sea and RAS'ed with HMS ILLUSTRIOUS 100 miles North West of Malta.
 The RAS took 8 hours and the Wave Baron returned to Dolphin Wharf, Malta

 1952 Awarded Battle Honour - Korea 1952